mkojoa/eazy-sms/README.md

 - [ ] SMS
 - [ ] Mail

- eazy-sms Library repository is work in progress and hope to support mobile money, ussd, etc.
+ `eazy-sms` Library repository is work in progress and hope to support mobile money, ussd, etc.
+ Each notification is represented by a single class that is typically stored in the Notifications directory.

+###### Using The Notifiable
+The `NotifyAsync` method that is provided by this Interface expects to receive a notification instance.

+###### Specifying Delivery Channels
+Every notification class has a `Boot` and Channel method that determines on which channels the notification will be delivered.